TLouf/words-use/README.md

 words-use
 ==============================

-A short description of the project.
+Analysis of the frequency distributions of words, first in the US at a county-level aggregation.

 Project Organization
 ------------